 - Examine your child’s smile for signs of any damaging dental conditions or diseases.

-- Dr. Funny and Dr. Maynor recommend that you visit us every six months for a routine dental cleaning and exam.
+Dr. Funny and Dr. Maynor and our team usually recommend that you visit us every six months for a routine dental cleaning and exam.
 We may suggest more frequent visits if needed, and we also encourage you to contact us if your child suffers from a dental emergency, pain or injury.

-A sealant is a preventive dental treatment that our dentist may recommend to protect your child’s teeth from decay.
-A dental sealant is made of a clear or tooth-colored resin material, which is painted onto the chewing surface of the tooth.
+A sealant is a preventive dental treatment that our pediatric dentists may recommend to protect your child’s teeth from decay.
+A dental sealant is made of a clear or tooth-colored resin material that is painted onto the chewing surface of the tooth.
 By blocking out the bacteria and food debris that lead to tooth decay, the sealant prevents decay and cavities.
 The dental sealant forms a smooth surface over the natural pits and grooves of the tooth surface, which also makes it easier to effectively clean your child’s teeth with normal brushing.

 - Decay in between teeth